International vs. Expat Health Insurance: Coverage, Costs, Taxes

 If you are self-employed and purchase your own international or expat health insurance, you may be able to deduct 100% of your premiums as an above-the-line deduction on your U.S. tax return.
 This deduction does not require you to itemize.

 To qualify, you must not be eligible for employer-subsidized health coverage (including a spouse’s employer plan), and the deduction cannot exceed your net self-employment income.
-This is a powerful benefit for self-employed expats and freelancers abroad.
+This is a powerful benefit for self-employed expats.

-Important note for FEIE users: If you claim the Foreign Earned Income Exclusion and exclude all of your foreign earned income, you may not have enough remaining earned income to support the self-employed health insurance deduction.
+Important note for FEIE users: if you claim the Foreign Earned Income Exclusion and exclude all of your foreign earned income, you may not have enough remaining earned income to support the self-employed health insurance deduction.
 The deduction can only offset earned income, not excluded income.
-This is one of the trade-offs of FEIE that an expat tax specialist can help you evaluate.
-See our FEIE vs. FTC comparison for more on this decision.
+See our FEIE vs. FTC comparison for how this trade-off plays out.

 Medical Expense Deduction

-If you itemize deductions, you can deduct unreimbursed medical expenses (including insurance premiums) that exceed 7.5% of your adjusted gross income.
-For most expats, the standard deduction ($15,750 for single filers, $31,500 for married filing jointly in 2025) is more beneficial than itemizing.
-But in years with major medical events, this deduction may apply.
+If you itemize, you can deduct unreimbursed medical expenses (including insurance premiums) that exceed 7.5% of your adjusted gross income.
+For most expats, the standard deduction ($15,750 for single filers, $31,500 for married filing jointly in 2025) is more beneficial than itemizing, but in years with major medical events, this deduction may apply.

 Medicare Decisions Before You Move